xtdb/xtdb/docs/competitors.md

 _A transactional database with a flexible data model, elastic scaling, and rich queries._

-It's worth noting that the current Datomic homepage focusing on auditing aspects of the time-line, and not the business time:
+It's worth noting that the current Datomic homepage is focusing on the auditing aspects of the time-line, and not the business time:

     Chronological: Because Datomic stores all data by default, you can